ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 where ID is the identifier of the store (e.g. 00002).

-## SiteChannel: DistributionChannel.Code
+## SiteChannel

 Each Client Center has its own site, or distribution channel.

-This can be overridden by specifying the code of another distribution channel in the following setting:
+This can be overridden by specifying the **code value** of another distribution channel in the Settings field:

 ```
 "SiteChannel": DistributionChannel.Code